bjornmeansbear/lectureScripts/theLibreDesigner.md

 >>>>>>>>

   MICAGD Summer Camp

   LIBRE GRAPHICS with Kristian Bjornard

   20200724 Update: My plan to use the F/LOS video conferencing platform JitSi Meet is not quite working out, so we will be switcing to a zoom call!?
-And just a heads up incase it wasn't clear, this is less a "workshop" and more of a lecture/walkthrough w/ Q&A and some discussion.
+And just a heads up incase it wasn't clear, this is less a "workshop" or "demo" and more of a lecture/walkthrough w/ Q&A and discussion.

-A general outline for things I'll be trying to talk about can be found on GitHub: <https://github.com/bjornmeansbear/lectureScripts/blob/master/theLibreDesigner.md>.
-And I'll also be trying to maintain an up to date document as things transpire during our time together on EtherPad; this can also be a way other than just zoom chat that links can be shared and questions can be coauthored or expanded upon in real time: <https://etherpad.wikimedia.org/p/thelibredesigner>.
+  A general outline for things I'll be trying to talk about and touch upon can be found on GitHub: <https://github.com/bjornmeansbear/lectureScripts/blob/master/theLibreDesigner.md>.
+And I'll also be trying to maintain an up to date document as things transpire during our time together Monday evening on EtherPad; this will be a way other than just zoom chat that links can be shared and questions can be co-authored or expanded upon in real time: <https://etherpad.wikimedia.org/p/thelibredesigner>.

   Optional Homework: If you are totally new to the ideas of Free/Libre and Open Source, here is a great quick intro as to "what is open source" <https://www.youtube.com/watch?v=a8fHgx9mE5U&list=TLPQMjMwNzIwMjDvdkWAxlxtzw&index=2> .
 You could look into the Free Software Foundation's definition of free software: <https://www.gnu.org/philosophy/free-sw.html>.

   So, I look forward to seeing you all on Monday on Zoom [zoom link?]

   ---

   Tired of giving over all your money, attention, and energy to our Neo-liberal capitalist oligarchs?
 While to get paid you still might have to design for them; you do not have to use the software and computers made by them!
 Come on a tour of wild world of Free/Libre and Open Source Software available for Graphic Designing.
 (Inkscape, ImageMagick, Nodebox, Blender, etc.).
 There will be time for Q&A.

   Requirements: ~A Chromium (like Chrome) based browser; access to Jitsi.org;~ Now on Zoom, but still, you need the desire to liberate culture.

   July 27, 7–9pm

 >>>>>>>>